JosephStocks/movie-app/README.md

 **MVP**

-Our base goal was to have a working base that brought up the meal cards and a working map.
-We accomplished this.
+Our base goal was to give the user the ability the register a username and password, login and choose a movie from the pre-populated lists so that they can add a chosen movie to a seen, favorites or watched list.

 <img src="./public/images/image1.png" width="700" height="500">